lexibank/tlopo/out/vol1/chapter6.md

 ## 2.6.
 Stone oven

-A far more soundly based reconstruction is POc &ast;qumun 'oven made with hot stones, cook in a stone or earth oven', which has reflexes in every major Oceanic subgroup, together with some external cognates.[^2] However, archaeological evidence points to such ovens having much greater antiquity in Near Oceania and Australia than in Southeast Asia (Allen, et al. 1989 : 550-551 ; [Horton 1994](../references.md#source-Horton1994):380-381).
+A far more soundly based reconstruction is POc _&ast;qumun_ 'oven made with hot stones, cook in a stone or earth oven', which has reflexes in every major Oceanic subgroup, together with some external cognates.[^2] However, archaeological evidence points to such ovens having much greater antiquity in Near Oceania and Australia than in Southeast Asia (Allen, et al. 1989: 550-551; [Horton 1994](../references.md#source-Horton1994):380-381).
 The external cognates are therefore regarded as possible borrowings, and a higher-level reconstruction is not proposed.

 <table>
 <tr>